Art in Salcey Forest

 Wood spirit - a found object, the weathered root of a fallen Oak which has always reminded me of a forest spirit - I have subtly accentuated the features using woodstain and sandpaper

-and Webs - nine stainless wire spiderwebs ranging from a large 'arch' you can walk through, to webs made with wire the thickness of a human hair
+and Webs - stainless wire spiderwebs, some made with wire the thickness of a human hair

 ... see if you can spot them all!